Mister-Kitty/GTOHelper/README.md

 The last straw that caused me to gave up was when I found out that there is no saved hand data about anything 5bet+, meaning I would have to scrape all 5bet+ pot data fresh from the hand history .txt itself to be able to provide full functionality for deep stacked games.

 So yea!
 If you get use out of this, please drop me a tip.
-Even a fraction of a buy-in would be greatly appreciated ~ much more than you'd think.
+Anything is greatly appreciated.
 "Mr. Kitty#9462" on Discord if needed.

 ETH/AVAX/ONE -> 0x59C8a33e0e9c877eBfEfE209b404E98Bf70e009e